marcammann/CSMapper/README.md

 1. Define your model class
 2. Define a plist with the same name as the model class
-3. Define model property to JSON property mappings in the plist.
+3. Define model property to `NSDictionary` property mappings in the plist.

-If custom parse time values need to be generated based on multiple JSON return values, mappers can be used to transform multiple values into a single value via `CSMapper` protocol.
+If custom parse time values need to be generated based on multiple `NSDictionary` return values, mappers can be used to transform multiple values into a single value via `CSMapper` protocol.

 ### Standard Example

-Let's look at a basic example below with a class definition, a JSON response, and a plist mapping file associated with the class.
+Let's look at a basic example below with a class definition, a `NSDictionary` response, and a plist mapping file associated with the class.

 __Person.h__